-ENOTE If you are a financial organization or a transportation company, check the appropriate box in Step 1, Line E (financial organization or transportation company) and see "Special Apportionment Formulas" in these instructions.
+ENOTE If you are a financial organization, a transportation company, or a federally regulated exchange (electing to use a special apportionment formula), check the appropriate box in Step 1, Line E (financial organization, transportation company, or federally regulated exchange) and see "Special Apportionment Formulas" in these instructions.

-Special Note- If you are a partner engaged in a unitary business with your partnership, you must include your distributive share of the "everywhere" and "Illinois" sales factors from the partnership in your "everywhere" and "Illinois" sales factors.
+Special Note If you are a partner engaged in a unitary business with your partnership, you must include your distributive share of the "everywhere" and "Illinois" sales factors from the partnership in your "everywhere" and "Illinois" sales factors.
 For more information, see the Illinois Income Tax Regulations, Section 100.3380(d).